and benign as

 obvious chaff

-of what mattered to us
+of what once mattered

-so intensely once,
+so intensely to us,

-but eventually, we must
+but which we

 to be dust.